China irked by 'wrong' Australia remarks, Philippine leader eyes talks

 "War is not an option.
 So, what is the other side? - Peaceful talk," Duterte said.
 "I can not give you the wherewithals now.
 I have to consult many people."

-Duterte added it was important that any overtures towards China would also take into consideration the Philippines' longstanding alliance with Washington.
+Duterte added it was important that any overtures toward China would also take into consideration the Philippines' longstanding alliance with Washington.

 "We do not also want to offend the United States.
 Why?
 Because we have indemnified ourselves allied with Western power," he said.

-China claims much of the South China Sea, through which more than $5 trillion (4 trillion pounds) of trade moves annually.
+China claims much of the South China Sea, through which more than $5 trillion of trade moves annually.
 Brunei, Malaysia, the Philippines, Taiwan and Vietnam have rival claims.

 Meeting on the sidelines of a regional summit in the Mongolian capital, Ulaanbaatar, Chinese Premier Li Keqiang told his Vietnamese counterpart on Thursday that he hoped Vietnam would together with China jointly safeguard maritime peace and stability, state media in both countries reported.